Over the years I have tried and tested all the different Kalita Wave models.

 In specialty coffee, we admire consistency and almost scientific accuracy.
 Stuff like this is often heard among the most hardcore geeks:

-The TDS should be ‘X,’ and total brew time ‘Y.’
+The extraction yield should be ‘X,’ and total brew time ‘Y.’

 However, often we fail to question some of the most basic assumptions.